-You may have a proven strategy for managing your organization’s customer relationships, but you should not forget about another type of connection that’s no less important to the success of your business: vendor relationships.
+You may have a proven strategy for managing your organization’s customer relationships.
+However, you should not forget about another type of connection that’s no less important to the success of your business: vendor relationships.
 More specifically, having a strong relationship with your new tech vendor.

 When done correctly, outsourcing to a trusted partner the work you cannot perform or do not want to perform is a win-win business arrangement.
-Your partners gain another client who is invested in the relationship, while you will gain high-quality, impactful technology and more time to focus on your core business competencies.
+Your partners gain another client who is invested in the relationship.
+Meanwhile you will gain high-quality, impactful technology and more time to focus on your core business competencies.